-Medical & Psychological Support
+Medical & Psychological Support and Networks

-Torture can cause a broad range of physical and psychological problems, scars that can last a lifetime.
+Torture can cause a broad range of physical and psychological problems, pain and scars that can last a lifetime.
 Medical and psychological rehabilitative support is therefore essential to the empowerment, successful integration and recovery of torture survivors.
 This may include emergency medical treatment for life-threatening conditions, long-term treatment for a range of illnesses as well as specialised physiotherapy and psychological care.

 Medical and psychological assessment also plays an important role in the documentation of torture and ill-treatment.

 There are a range of organisations operating both internationally and locally, that provide access to some of these services.
 In particular: